- advertisements -

 Green Fruits

-Green fruits vary from tart to sweet and are rich in fiber and nutrients.
-Their fresh color often signals high antioxidant content.
-Some common green fruits are:
+Green fruits vary from tart to sweet, and they are often rich in fiber and key nutrients.
+In addition, their fresh color may indicate antioxidant presence.
+Therefore, some common green fruits are:

 • Kiwi